santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

       display the following:

       .. image:: local-repo.png

+2. If you work with multiple machines (e.g., in the lab and your personal machine), do a Git pull, by selecting "Unsynced Commits" and then "Pull".

-2. Download and uncompress the starting zip file for the exercise/assignment, and move the uncompressed content so it is located under your local Git repository directory.
+3. Download and uncompress the starting zip file for the exercise/assignment, and move the uncompressed content so it is located under your local Git repository directory.

-3. Work on the exercise/assignment and commit/push your changes as often as you want.
+4. Work on the exercise/assignment and commit/push your changes as often as you want.

    To commit/push: